-- Encrypted passwords must be enabled.
-For more details on how to do this, refer to ENCRYPTION.html. - The server must support domain logons and a [netlogon] share - The server must be the domain master browser in order for Windows client to locate the server as a DC.
-Please refer to the various Network Browsing documentation included with this distribution for details.
+- encrypted passwords must be enabled.
+For more details on how to do this, refer to ENCRYPTION.html. - The server must support domain logons and a [netlogon] share

+• The server must be the domain master browser in order for Windows client to locate the server as a DC.